 1. Add Fall Decor To Your Front Porch

 It’s easy to give your front porch a seasonal refresh with a few fall decorations.
 Adding fall flowers, pumpkins, gourds, and simple autumnal decorating touches to your porch creates a warm and inviting entry for guests.
 Bring the warm colors of autumn to your front door with a wreath made of harvest berries or dried foliage.
-Celebrate the varying shades of orange, red, and yellow or try something modern with soft white pumpkins paired with pastel accents and rustic decor.
+Celebrate the varying shades of orange, red, and yellow or try something modern with soft white pumpkins paired with pastel accents and rustic or farmhouse decor.

 2. Pick A Focal Point

 If you’re wondering where to put all your indoor fall decorations, start by selecting a single focal point in your home.
 Committing to one main seasonal focal point is smart; this way, you have a game plan and the smaller pieces of decor can fall into place.
 Whether it’s your entryway, dining table, mantle, or coffee table – whatever spot you focus on will give you the most bang for your buck.
 Once you’ve selected your ideal location, create a lush autumn scene with woven blankets and cozy personalized candles.
 Vary color and texture by using dried plants and foliage, pine cones, gourds, and acorns.

 Update your gallery with seasonal artwork.
 Switching up your gallery wall for the season doesn’t have to be hard, or expensive!
 If you have an empty wall that is just screaming for a photo gallery, photo tiles make it easy to update a seasonal gallery wall.
 Whether you’re decorating for the fall, winter, spring, or summer, you can switch up your wall art as often as you’d like with photo tiles and display all your special holiday moments all year long.